Healthdirect Free Australian health advice you can count on.

 • button batteries

-Some people, especially young children, may swallow foreign objects.
-While inhaled objects get stuck in the trachea or respiratory tract, swallowed objects move through the oesophagus and digestive tract.
-Some objects, such as button batteries and magnets, can cause serious harm if swallowed.
-For more information, visit healthdirect’s article on swallowed objects.
+Some objects, such as button batteries and magnets, can cause serious harm.
+For more information, visit healthdirect's article on swallowed objects.

-Sometimes, it may not be obvious that someone has inhaled an object or fluid, especially if the object gets stuck further down in the respiratory tract.
-Subtle signs of an inhaled foreign object might include:
+Sometimes, it may not be obvious that someone has inhaled something, especially if the object gets stuck further down in the respiratory tract.
+Signs of an inhaled foreign object might include:

 • persistent wheezing (a whistling sound while breathing)